|Birth: ||Jul. 18, 1876|

 Jack spent his later years still preaching the Gospel and was widely known and respected in the area.
 His son Willard followed him into the ministry.
 He was loved by all who knew him.

 He along with his wife are buried in the old Jones Cemetery which is immediately across the Hancock County line in Pumpkin Valley.
 It is located just inside the woods across a field on the left side of the road.
-Unfortunately, it has not been maintained and some of the grave sites have been invaded by trees over the years.

 Henry Kane Carter (1852 - 1882)